NIEM/NIEM.github.io/json/index.md

 RDF conceptual model used by NIEM, and supports widely-used linked data methodologies.

-As part of the NIEM 4.0 release, NIEM will publish online a NIEM JSON-LD context, to provide a Uniform Resource Identifier (URI) mapping for each namespace used in NIEM.
-This will enable JSON users an easy way for JSON messages to use and reference the model, providing an easy-to-use linked data approach to NIEM.
+As part of the NIEM [4.0 release](http://niem.github.io/niem-releases/), NIEM has published online a [NIEM JSON-LD context](https://release.niem.gov/jsonld-context/niem-4.0-context.jsonld), to provide a Uniform Resource Identifier (URI) mapping for each namespace used in NIEM.
+This enables JSON users an easy way for JSON messages to use and reference the model, providing an easy-to-use linked data approach to NIEM.

 Future work will develop specifications supporting the use of NIEM JSON messages as a fully NIEM-conformant representation of a NIEM IEPD.
 In addition, work may